Use catalysts to introduce the UN’s sustainable development goal 9 into your existing teaching

 - Share the article Sustainable development and green chemistry with students and give them the accompanying worksheet on calculating atom economy.

-- Link to careers with videos and job profiles on our Innovating industry page.
+- Link to a careers video of a chief executive officer developing catalysts and find more inspiration with our Innovating industry page.

 - Familiarise 16–18 students with key vocabulary with the article Catalyst for change and the downloadable games, focusing on transition metals as safe and sustainable catalysts: rsc.li/36RJcUS